-An air purifier or air cleaner is a device which removes contaminants from the air in a room.
-It can help create a cleaner, healthier indoor air for your home or office, which can prevent health conditions related to air quality.
+An air purifier or air cleaner is a device that removes contaminants from the air in a room.
+It can help create cleaner, more healthful indoor air for your home or office, which can help prevent health conditions related to air quality.
 When selecting an air purifier, first think about your indoor air quality needs.
 If you have allergy problems, or if your symptoms are triggered by odor and pollutants, consider the Quilo 4-in-1 Air Purifier.
 This air purifier combines air purifier, air cooler, humidifier, and fan into one compact unit that addresses of your air comfort and air quality needs all year round.